samir-roy/code-bridge.nvim/README.md

 # code-bridge.nvim

-A Neovim plugin that provides seamless integration between Neovim and Claude Code, allowing you to send file context and queries directly to Claude Code from within your Neovim either via CLI or tmux.
+A Neovim plugin that provides seamless integration between Neovim and Claude Code or other similar terminal based coding agent like OpenCode, allowing you to send file context and queries directly to the agent from within your Neovim either via CLI or tmux.
 Messages can be sent to the agent in another tmux terminal or to a chat buffer split within Neovim.

 The goal of this plugin is not to provide the full IDE experience that Claude Code offers.
 This plugin aims to make it easy to chat with claude code without running a terminal inside Neovim, and to interact